rishi420/Bonsai/README.md

 * [x] Supports both Storyboard and Code
 * [x] Blur effect on background view
 * [x] Supports both landscape and portrait
+* [x] Created with Swift compatible with Objective-C
+* [x] Preserves Safe Area and Auto Layout constraints

 ## How to use